Undertale is one of the biggest cult hits of recent years, amassing a huge following after its crowdfunded origins and PC release back in 2015.

 - PC specific dialogue and actions will be tweaked for the console editions.

-- ">Trophies are available for both versions, including a Platinum.
+- ">Trophies are available for the PlayStation versions, including a Platinum.

 - A new ">dog shrine has appeared in Papyrus 's house, which you can donate money into.
 Doing so enough times unlocks many of the game's Trophies.

 - There is Cross-Buy support - so buying the PS4 edition will also get you access to the game on Vita, for example.